hmlongco/Resolver/Documentation/Introduction.md

 Pass the right implementation of NetworkServicing to MyViewModel, and the data can be pulled from the network, from a cache, from a test file on disk, or from a pool of mocked data.

-## Containers

 Okay, fine.
 But doesn't this approach just kick the can further down the road?

-How does MyViewModel get the right version of NetworkServicing?
+How do I get MyViewModel and how does MyViewModel get the right version of NetworkServicing?
+Don't I have to create it and set it's property myself?

-Here, Resolver is being asked to register the type ABCService.
+Well, you could, but the better answer is to use Dependency Injection.

+## Registration

+Dependency Injection works in two phases: *Registration* and *Resolution*.

+Registration consists of registering the classes and objects we're going to need,  as well as providing a *factory* closure to create an instance of one when needed.

 ```
-Resolver.register { ABCService() }
+Resolver.register { NetworkService() as NetworkServicing }

+Resolver.register { MyViewModel() }.resolveProperties { (_, model) in
+    model.service = optional() // note NetworkServicing was defined as an ExplicitlyUnwrappedOptional
+}
 ```

+The above looks a bit complex, but it's actually fairly straightforward.

-Note that a factory closure was provided that will create an instance of ABCService when needed.
+First, we registered a factory (closure) that will create an instance of NetworkService when needed.
+The type being registered is [automatically inferred](Types.md) using the result type returned by the factory.

+Hence we're creating a NetworkService, but we're acutally registering the protocol NetworkServicing.

+Similarly, we registered a factory to create MyViewModel's when needed, and we also added a resolveProperties closure to [resolve](Resolving.md) its service property.

+## Resolution

 Once registered, any object can ask Resolver to provide (resolve) an object of that type.

 ```
-var abc: ABCService = Resolver.resolve()
+var viewModel: MyViewModel = Resolver.resolve()
 ```

 ## Why bother?

 So we registered a factory, and asked Resolver to resolve it, and it worked... but why go to the extra trouble?

-Why we don't just directly instantiate an ABCService and be done with it?
+Why we don't just directly instantiate  MyViewModel and be done with it?
 ```
-let abc = ABCService()
+var viewModel = MyViewModel()
+viewModel.service = NetworkService()
 ```
 Well, there are several reasons why this is a bad idea, but let's start with two:

-First, what happens if ABCService in turn requires other classes or objects to do its job?
+First, what happens if NetworkService in turn required other classes or objects to do its job?
 And what happens if those objects need references to other objects, services, and system resources?

 ```
-let session = XYZSession()
-let fetcher = JKLFetcher(session)
-let abc = ABCService(fetcher)
+var viewModel = MyViewModel()
+viewModel.service = NetworkService(TokenVendor.token(AppDelegate.seed))
 ```

 You're literally left with needing to construct the objects needed... to build the objects needed... to build the single instance of the object that you actually wanted in the first place.

 Those additonal objects are known as *dependencies*.

-Second, and worse, the constructing class now knows the internals and requirements for ABCService, and for JKLFetcher, and it also knows about XYZSession.
+Second, and worse, the constructing class now knows the internals and requirements for MyViewModel, and for NetworkService, and it also knows about TokenVendor and its requirements.

-It's now tightly *coupled* to the behavior and distinct implementations of all of those classes... when all it really wanted to do was talk to an ABCService.
+It's now tightly *coupled* to the behavior and distinct implementations of all of those classes... when all it really wanted to do was talk to a MyViewModel.

 ## ViewControllers, ViewModel, and Services.
 Oh, my.